 Odd Wisconsin Archive

-170 years ago this week, James Duane Doty (1799-1865) was elected by Wisconsin voters to represent them in Washington.
-Doty had already served in the Michigan territorial legislature (1833-35) and finagled having Madison chosen the territorial capital.
+In 1838, James Duane Doty (1799-1865) was elected by Wisconsin voters to represent them in Washington.
+He had already served in the Michigan territorial legislature (1833-35) and finagled having Madison chosen as Wisconsin's territorial capital.
 He went to Washington in 1838 to represent not only the voters but also absentee landowners, Eastern speculators, and capitalists trying to exploit Wisconsin's natural resources.
-Doty would later serve as the territorial governor of Wisconsin (1841-44), Superintendent of Indian Affairs for Utah (1861-63) and governor of Utah Territory (1863-65).

 One of Doty's eccentricities was to insist on spelling our state's name, "Wiskonsan."
 He had been an early advocate of setting off the lands west of Lake Michigan from Michigan territory under their own government, and as Washington officials debated the issue, the name gradually shifted from the inherited French version, "Ouisconsin," to the uniquely American one that we use today.
 When "Wisconsin Territory" was created on July 4, 1836, the French form was legally supplanted by the modern one.